TheLudd/yafu/README.md

 this results in better code in applications and programs where it is used.

 ## API
-For now, check the `lib` folder for the availabel functions.
+For now, check the `lib` folder for the available functions.
 Each file should contain documentation.